 DO NOT place the tape directly onto the mirror.
-Turn on the machine.
-You should be able to see a small red dot on the tap.
-To check alignment directly from the laser (not recommended), close the bays and set the power level to 15% or lower.
+Turn on the machine and set the power level to 15% or lower.

 Press PULSE to manually fire the laser.
 You should be able to see a small mark on the tape.
 If it is not noticeable, press PULSE again.